espnet/espnet/README.md

 ## Contribution
 Thank you for taking the time for ESPnet!
 Any contributions to ESPnet are welcome, and feel free to ask any questions or requests to [issues](https://github.com/espnet/espnet/issues).
 If it's your first ESPnet contribution,  please follow the [contribution guide](CONTRIBUTING.md).

-## Results and demo

-You can find useful tutorials and demos in [Interspeech 2019 Tutorial](https://github.com/espnet/interspeech2019-tutorial)

 ### ASR results